chda6313/SemesterProject/README.md

 **Description:** An HTML game inspired by agar.io in which you pilot a ship against other players, and attempt to last the longest.
 Will either be based strictly in browser, or potentially as an app.

 [Link to agar.io](http://agar.io/)

+**Vision Statement:** A game that is both educational to develop and fun to play. *With added fiber*